 More about Madeline’s nursing abroad experience can be found here.

 There’s not much sense in heading to a faraway country without giving yourself the chance to explore it.
-Whether it’s trekking through the Himalayas in Nepal, or white-water rafting through ancient river gorges in Peru, nursing abroad offers endless opportunities for adventure.
+Whether it’s trekking through the Himalayas in Nepal, or white-water rafting through ancient river gorges in Zambia, nursing abroad offers endless opportunities for adventure.